Investors’ Faith in ON Semiconductor Corporation (ON) could reap rewards if they hold on for the long haul

 Sponsored

-As well, it is important to consider ON stock ratios such as price-to-sales, which is currently 3.71.Likewise, its price to free cash flow for the last twelve months stands at 17.63.
-ON’s price to book ratio for the most recent quarter was 5.17, resulting in an 12.20 price to cash per share for the period.
+Further, it is important to consider ON stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 3.37.Likewise, its price to free cash flow for the last twelve months stands at 16.05.
+ON’s price to book ratio for the most recent quarter was 4.90, resulting in an 11.11 price to cash per share for the period.

 How does ON Semiconductor Corporation (ON) stock rate among analysts?
 Buy, sell, or hold?